Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 The replier is much more easier to use.  <br />
 As mentioned above, to ensure a more user friendly customization, a JSON-Blueprint tool is provided. **This tool is still a prototype and may undergo changes in future versions**.
 For simpler cases, it works properly.
-- Modify the `replyconf.py` file to change the JSON Blueprint file path, the API URL and the HTTP method, choosing from "POST", "PUT" and "PATCH"
+- Modify the `replyconf.py` file to change the JSON Blueprint file path, the API URL and the HTTP method, choosing from "POST", "PUT" and "PATCH".
+Moreover you need to specify some header fields like the content-type (default application/json) and both fiware service and service_path.
-- Run the JSONBlueprinter using:
+- To generate a JSON blueprint, simply JSONBlueprinter using:
 ```console
 python3 JSONBlueprinter.py
 ```
 and follow the instructions of the tool.
 It will ask for the number of fields of the whole JSON, allowing the customization of the file with nested objects.
+This tool will generate a *.txt* file with the name provided in the configuration file.
 Since the JSON skeleton is the core of this customization, particular attention is reccomended while componing the skeleton.  <br />
   - Additional rules to JSON composing:
+    - The generated skeleton will have the following structure: TYPE_OF_FIELD "Fieldname": {} and the replier library knows how to decode it.
     - Select the *String* type to write string
     - Select the *Nested Object* type to open a nested object **That needs to be completed field by field**
     - Select the *Other Field* type to write Integers, Floats, Lists, Dictionaries, Completed Nested "JSONS"